Proso millet: Field management

 Only a few diseases and pests are known to attack proso millet, but they are not economically important.
 Weeds are a bigger problem.
 The critical phase is in juvenile development.
-The formation of the grains happens in the 3- to 5-leaf stadium.
+The formation of the grains happens in the 3- to 5-leaf stage.
 After that, all nutrients should be available for the millet, so preventing the growth of weeds is necessary.
 In conventional farming, herbicides may be used.
 In organic farming, harrow weeder or interrow cultivator use is possible, but special sowing parameters are needed.